People

 Giacomo GHEDINI

-I am a researcher at the Italian-German Historical Institute of the Bruno Kessler Foundation.
-My work primarily focuses on the history of slavery, abolitionism, and European colonialism, as well as the history of Christianity, the Catholic Church, and missions in the nineteenth century.
+I am a researcher of the FIS advanced grant BlackItaly.
+My work focuses on the history of slavery, abolitionism, and European colonialism, as well as the history of Christianity, the Catholic Church, and missions in the 19th century.
 From 2021 to 2023, I was a postdoctoral researcher at the Centre d’Histoire at Sciences Po Paris, within the ERC project “SlaveVoices.”
-Between 2022 and 2024, I served as an adjunct lecturer at Sorbonne Université.
+From 2022 to 2024, I worked as an adjunct lecturer at Sorbonne Université.
 In October 2021, I earned a joint PhD from the University of Bologna and the Université de Paris.
 My doctoral thesis won the 2021 award from the Sangalli Institute in Florence and was published as Da «selvaggi» a «moretti».
-Schiavitù, riscatti e missioni tra Africa ed Europa (1824-1896), Firenze, Firenze University Press, 2023.
-I also published Da schiavo a missionario.
-Tra Africa ed Europa, vita e scritti di Daniele Sorur Pharim Den (1860-1900), Roma, Studium, 2020.
-In the Black Italy project, I focus on the phenomenon of the so-called “moretti” — sub-Saharan African children who were victims of slavery and were ransomed and brought to Europe in the 19th century by Catholic missionaries.
-Specifically, I am working on the development of a database to track the presence of these “moretti” on Italian soil and on the collection of iconographic sources.
+Schiavitù, riscatti e missioni tra Africa ed Europa (1824-1896), Firenze University Press, 2023.
+In the BlackItaly project, I study the so-called “moretti” — sub-Saharan African children who were victims of slavery and were ransomed and brought to 19th-century Europe by Catholic missionaries.

 Matilde FLAMIGNI